3commas-io/3commas-official-api-docs/docs/Account/Sell all to BTC.md

 <br>

 {% hint style="warning" %}
-When executing this request, all trading entities (bots, SmartTrade, trades, deals, orders, exception Signal Bot) stop and close at the 3Commas and the exchange
+When executing this request, all trading entities (bots, SmartTrade, trades, deals, orders, exception Signal Bot) will be stop and close at the 3Commas and the exchange
 {% endhint %}

 <br>